 "Following sales," the practice of assessing properties which have recently sold significantly differently from properties which have not recently sold, is unconstitutional and illegal.
 An assessor cannot use the fact that a parcel has sold to trigger a review of the parcel.
 See this memo from the State Tax Commission for more information.

 Conditional Rescission of Principal Residence Exemption (PRE)

 Michigan law allows a property owner to receive the PRE on his or her current property and on a previously exempted property simultaneously if the previous principal residence

 - is not leased

 - is not used for any business or commercial purpose.

 Reminder: Hardship exemption forms are due December 9, 2014 (Board of Review meeting date).
-Hardship exemption forms must be returned no later than December 9, 2014 at 9am.
+Hardship exemption forms must be returned no later than March 11, July 21 and December 8, 2015.